seam/cron/readme.md

 # Seam Cron

-## Huh??
+## What is Seam Cron?

-Glad you asked.
 Seam Cron is a CDI portable extension which allows you to elegantly execute scheduled and asynchronous methods from your CDI project.
 Here's a glimpse of what's possible: